 That’s not to say that the UK is perfect.
 There is much work still to do.

-One of my reasons for disliking the EU is that different member states are given different voting weights – one person’s vote is often worth more than another’s.
-In that respect, it is similar to the US’s Electoral College system in the USA.
+A big reason for this view is that different member states are given different voting weights – one person’s vote is often worth more than another’s.
+In that respect, it is similar to the US’s Electoral College system.
 I once posted about the Maltese Anomaly.

-I was strongly in favour of maintaining a close relationship with the EU, and I talk about how a future might look, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.
+However, I was strongly in favour a close relationship with the EU, and I talk about how a future might look, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.

-For a long time, there were extremely loud calls from politiciand to have a re-run of the referendum, in fact this was my disagreement with the Green Party.
-This campaign was called the People’s Vote, although it was never clear that a majority of “people” wanted this vote.
-I was strongly opposed to the idea, I believe that we should have far more referendums and that each one must be binding.
+For the longest time, there were calls for a re-run of the referendum, in fact this was my disagreement with the Green Party.
+This campaign was called the People’s Vote, as if somehow the previous vote had not been a people’s vote, and I was strongly opposed.
+I believe in using referendums heavily to decide issues, and that each one must be binding.
 So I think it was correct that the Brexit vote was carried through.
 We cannot just ignore results which go against us.

 The Role of the State

 I once wrote an essay on the subject of Public Ownership.

-Especially as I now work directly for charities, I have a personal interest in the field, and I once wrote an essay exploring the role of charities.
+Especially as I now work directly for a charity, I have a personal interest in the field, and I once wrote an essay exploring the role of charities.